 While “nurture” (our childhood surroundings)play a big part in creating alcohol use disorder, “nature” (our genetic makeup) plays a part as well.
 Even the most attentive parents may struggle witha child who has genes that make him or her vulnerable to addiction.
 Likewise, when somebody becomes an alcoholic, it does not help to blame only genetics, either.

 The Purdue University research began with a population of genetically diverse rats.
 The rats were hand-selected and bred so that half of the rats displayed classic signs of alcoholism and the other half of the rats completely abstained from alcohol.1

-“Understanding the genetic basis (of alcoholism) is critical to comprehend, treat and prevent this disease, but difficult in humans, as choice is influenced by nature and nurture,” the authors wrote in the study summary.2 “To discover its genetic basis, we used an animal model system that controlled for genetic and non-genetic factors through sequencing in breeds that were either compulsive excessive drinkers or completely abstinent.
-We discovered consistent alterations in several genes and neurological pathways previously unassociated with alcoholism.
-These results strengthened our understanding of the genetic basis of alcoholism and revealed potential genetic and neurologic-based treatments.”
+“Understanding the genetic basis (of alcoholism) is critical for us to comprehend, treat and prevent this disease, but (it is) difficult in humans, as choice is influenced by nature and nurture,” the authors wrote in the study summary.2 They went on to state that the “results strengthened our understanding of the genetic basis of alcoholism and revealed potential genetic and neurologic-based treatments.”

 “We all have the genes for alcoholism, but our genetic abilities to control it differ.”